Case Study: Context Interactions & Physics Faculty's Professional Development: Sphinx Discussion

+His student-centered in-class practices are now more robust thanks to the tools and strategies he gained by enlarging his collaborative ways of working and engaging in finding new and better practices.

-As we can see, in interview 3, Sphinx shifts his attention to day to day practices (personal \& professional development) but continues to engage in collaborative ways of working with students and colleagues, which is facilitated by the inherent flexibility of his type of institution but his discussion also suggests that his work is strongly nurtured by a supportive environment (social development).
+As we can see, in interview 3, Sphinx shifts his attention to day to day practices (characteristics of his personal domain) but continues to engage in collaborative ways of working with students and colleagues (characteristic of his social domain).
+Negotiating classroom practices (characteristic of his professional domain) is facilitated by the inherent flexibility of his type of institution and his discussion also suggests that his work is strongly nurtured by a supportive environment.